Skip advert

 • Second row splits 60:40

-• Seven-seater comes later
+• The seven-seater comes later

-The PV5 Passenger is unashamedly based on the Cargo version of the van with the same name, so it’s no surprise that it gets full marks for practicality.
+The PV5 Passenger is unashamedly based on the Cargo version of the van with the same name, so it’s no surprise it gets full marks for practicality.
 It’s massive inside, whether you’re looking to carry people, luggage or both.
 The rear-seat compartment is frankly huge, and the boot should swallow anything your family can throw at it.

 Dimensions and size

 At just under 4.7 metres long, the PV5 isn’t as cumbersome as you might expect.
-It’s more than 300mm shorter than a BMW 5 Series and 17mm stubbier than a Volkswagen ID.
+It’s more than 300mm shorter than a BMW 5 Series and 17mm stubbier than a standard wheelbase Volkswagen ID.
 Buzz, which should make it easy enough to live with day to day.
 Indeed, the short bonnet and upright rear end help when manoeuvring – aided by the standard-fit reversing camera.

 Seats and passenger space